btcpayserver/blog/blog/_posts/btcpay-server-1-4-0.md

 After six months of scoping, iterating, and nearly two months of implementation, tweaking, and testing, we are finally ready to move to the next chapter of the BTCPay Server book!

 The goal behind these changes was to make the initial onboarding smoother.
-This includes, better guidance during the store creation and wallet setup as easy as possible to the new users, while still enabling our power users to have easy access to the more advanced features available.
+This includes better guidance during the store creation and wallet setup as accessible as possible to the new users while still enabling our power users to access the more advanced features available easily.

 Starting 1.4.0, when you create a new store, you'll be greeted with a dashboard setup wizard indicating the required steps.